synopsys-sig/synopsys-extension/README.md

 # Synopsys Bridge Setup

 - The latest version of Synopsys Bridge is available at: [Synopsys-Bridge](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-bridge/)
-- The most common way to set up the Synopsys Bridge is to configure the agent to download the small CLI utility that is then automatically run at the right stage of your pipeline.
+- The most common way to set up Synopsys Bridge is to configure the agent to download the small CLI utility automatically run at the right stage of your pipeline.
 - The latest version of Synopsys Bridge is downloaded by default.

 ## Manual Synopsys Bridge

-If you are unable to download the Synopsys Bridge from our internet-hosted repository, or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or pre-configure your Agent to include the Synopsys Bridge.
+If you are unable to download the Synopsys Bridge from our internet-hosted repository, or have been directed by support or services to use a custom version of the Synopsys Bridge, you can either specify a custom URL or pre-configure your agent to include the Synopsys Bridge.
 In this latter case, you would specify the `synopsys_bridge_path` parameter to specify the location of the directory in which the Synopsys Bridge is pre-installed.

 # Azure Agent Setup

 - Agents can be installed and used on GNU/Linux, macOS, Windows and Docker.
-Refer the given documentation : https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser
+See this documentation for details: https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser
 - You can use Microsoft-hosted agents as well to scan your code using Azure Pipelines.